microsoft/vcpkg/docs/specifications/ports-overlay.md

 * #### Example #3:

-  Given that the contents on `preferred-ports.txt` are:
+  Given the content of `preferred-ports.txt` as:

   ```
   ./ports/curl